bonitasoft/bonita-doc/md/api-extensions.md

 :::

 ::: warning
-**Warning**: As the deployment of the REST API extensions automatically create the appropriate resource permission mappings, be careful to not [push configuration](BonitaBPM_platform_setup.md#update_platform_conf) without doing a pull previously.
-This would lost the running configuration.
+**Warning**: As the deployment of the REST API extensions automatically creates the appropriate resource permission mapping, be careful not to [push a configuration](BonitaBPM_platform_setup.md#update_platform_conf) that has been updated before the push.
+This would overwrite the deployed configuration.
+To avoid doing so, pull the latest configuration, edit the needed elements and push it back to the Bonita runtime in a pretty short amount of time.
 :::

 <a id="usage"/>